Olympus E-M1 II vs Ricoh GR

 |Panasonic G9||Y||stereo||mono||Y||Y||full||3.0||Y||-||Y||Panasonic G9|

 |Panasonic GX8||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic GX8|

 |Panasonic GM5||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic GM5|

 |Sony RX100 III||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 III|

 It is notable that the E-M1 II has a microphone port, which is missing on the GR.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the GR) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the GR has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GR was succeeded by the Ricoh GR II.
+Both the E-M1 II and the GR have been discontinued, but can regularly be found used on eBay.
+The GR was replaced by the Ricoh GR II, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M1 II and the Ricoh GR?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.